 Another 2004 study showed that caffeine helps increase fat burning directly by up to 29% (10).

 This is the “fight or flight” hormone, designed to make our bodies ready for intense physical exertion.

 5Pre-workout citrulline can boost blood flow and endurance.
 A 2006 study showed that citrulline is a phytonutrient that works as a vasodilator and is seen to increase time to exhaustion during exercise (15).

 Further, an increase in blood flow is seen to promote better delivery of nutrients to muscle tissues to increase the speed of muscle recovery after exercise (16).

 6Pre-workout citrulline can improve performance by reducing fatigue.
 A study published in the journal of nutritional science showed that exercise induced fatigue was reduced when supplementing with citrulline (17).

 Another 2011 study showed that BCAA’s increases resistance to fatigue by 17% and enhances lipid oxidation (19).

-Sodium bicarbonate can increase power.
-Sodium bicarbonate is an alkaline powder that works by buffering acid, specifically lactic acid, produced during anaerobic activity.
+9Pre-workout sodium bicarbonate can increase power.
+For instance, sodium bicarbonate is an alkaline powder that works by buffering acid, specifically lactic acid, produced during anaerobic activity.
 This helps keep pH levels at 7 and increase power and workout length.

 A 2012 study showed that pH balancing, due to sodium bicarbonate allowed for longer and harder workouts (21).